clavecoder/clavecoder.github.io/herschend/index.md

 has already been expressed by several staff members.
-While, perhaps not the most critical technology choice to be made for short term success, it is nonetheless vital to the long term competitive advantage for Herschend with respect to their systems integration capability.
+While, perhaps not the most critical technology choice to be made for short term success, it is nonetheless vital to the long term competitive advantage for Herschend with respect to their systems integration capability in an increasingly connected world.
 Equally important a misstep in choice of technology or execution could be very costly.
 It is, therefore, very important that a detailed investigation and formal product review be executed early in the planning stage of the initial project.
 The method of the formal product review is discussed elsewhere in this document.

 ---